 - Speaking openly about my daughter, saying her name.

 She said nothing, wrapped her arms around me and cried with me.

-- Old co workers of mine purchased a tree in a public park in her honor.
+- Old co-workers of mine purchased a tree in a public park in her honour.
 It has a plaque with her name.